JaneliaSciComp/modular-devices/README.md

 modular device.
 Only one small client software driver should be necessary in each language to talk to all firmware and hardware objects.
-When the client software object initializes, it asks the modular devices about its methods, parameters, and fields, and then uses that information to create the client object.
+When the client software object initializes, it asks the modular devices about its methods, parameters, fields, and interrupts, and then uses that information to create the client object.
 So new or modified modular devices can be connected to a client object and controlled without the user needing to change or update the client object code.
 Once the client has connected to the server, other software may interact with the client, calling methods on the local client object that automatically call the remote methods on the modular device over the communcation channel.

 ##Details